jackxxu/jackxxu.github.io/about.md

 permalink: /about/
 ---

 I, Jack Xu, am a software developer, mostly using Ruby currently.
-I have contributed to Rails and Rack and I have a few gems of my own. (check out my github repos)
+I have contributed to Rails and Rack and I have a few gems of my own. (check out my github repos.)

 I love the art of crafting readable and maintainable code.
 I believe the code says a lot about the programmer himself or herself, so I take it very personally.
 I remember that my graduate school professor once commented "Chemistry is more an art than science" (I was a Chemistry major then and decided not to pursue a Ph.D. in Organic Chemistry).
 I feel that writing code is also more an art than science, that it takes an acute sensitivity or Coding Quotient (CQ) to write it well.